Workers Comp and Personal Injury

 Auto Cases

-If the vehicle that the employee is in is registered in Maryland, then the exclusion against suing the fellow employee is unenforceable up to Maryland’s minimum liability coverage limits.
+If the vehicle that the employee is driving in is registered in Maryland, then the exclusion against suing the fellow employee is unenforceable up to Maryland’s minimum liability coverage limits.
 It is however enforceable beyond those limits.
 Wilson v.
 Nationwide, 395 M.D.
 524 (2006)

 Workers Comp of Great Value